The World’s First Community Foundation

 Banker and lawyer Frederick H. Goff was a “mover and shaker” in Cleveland long before that phrase became part of the American lexicon.
-Today, 89 years after his death, the moving and shaking that Goff began with his revolutionary idea have become a benevolent worldwide rumble.
+Today, the moving and shaking that Goff began with his revolutionary idea have become a benevolent worldwide rumble.
 And its greatest reverberations are still here in his adopted home town.

 Goff was already an elite professional and the former mayor of what had been the city of Glenville when he hatched the idea of a “community trust.”

 His vision was to pool the charitable resources of Cleveland’s philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the city.
 Community leaders would then forever distribute the interest that the trust’s resources would accrue to fund “such charitable purposes as will best make for the mental, moral, and physical improvement of the inhabitants of Cleveland.”